History of the Museum

 In 2018, Scott and Angie Butler offered the museum an old log cabin that was sitting in their back yard near Lake Avalon.
 After an extensive fund raising campaign, the cabin, now named the Settler’s Cabin, was moved to the museum property in March, 2019.
 It was determined that the cabin was originally built in 1912 in what is now the Highlands area and moved in 1974 to the Lake Avalon area.

 The hard work of all of the museum’s dedicated volunteers, along with support from a number of organizations and residents, has enabled the museum to not only survive but to thrive.
-Two local chapters of Questers became involved in the 2010-2012 time frame and their efforts in creating new exhibits started a renaissance for the museum.
+Members of the Blowing Springs chapter of Questers became involved in the 2010-2012 time frame and their efforts in creating new exhibits started a renaissance for the museum.
 The City of Bella Vista began providing financial help in 2013 and the Bella Vista Property Owners Association and others have provided much needed services.
 Grants and donations from other sources, including those from Cooper Communities and Cooper family members, have also assisted immensely.

 Today, the Bella Vista Museum is 3,000 square feet in size, with displays that cover all time periods, including the Native Americans, the early settlers, the farming community, the summer resort at Lake Bella Vista, the retirement village built by Cooper, and the current City of Bella Vista.
 It is open 20 hours per week, and starting in 2016, twelve months per year.
 The museum is an amazing showcase of Bella Vista's rich history and one of which the entire community can be very proud!